chovanecm/snow-run/README.md

 ----

 SNOW-RUN.
-Terminal interface to Service-Now.
+Terminal interface to ServiceNow.
 Copyright (C) 2019  Martin Chovanec [martin@chovanecm.cz](mailto:martin@chovanecm.cz)

 This program is free software: you can redistribute it and/or modify